Understanding Vaccine Recommendations

 Vaccinations for adults

-The Centers for Disease Control and Prevention (CDC) recommends that everyone over 5 years old get a COVID-19 vaccine.
-As of early 2022, 3 COVID-19 vaccines are available in the United States:2
+The Centers for Disease Control and Prevention (CDC) recommends that everyone over 6 months old get the primary series of the COVID-19 vaccine.
+As of late 2022, 4 COVID-19 vaccines are available in the United States:2

 - Johnson & Johnson’s Janssen